ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 - What is polymorphism?
   - Poly === Many, Morphism === Forms.
-  - Many forms of one thing to achieve a result.
+  - Many forms of 1 thing to achieve a result.
 - Why use polymorphism?

 ```py